 Early Radar Development

-In the WW2 room we have examples of the type of RADAR which would have been used.
+In the 2nd World War room we have examples of the type of RADAR which would have been used.
 The first RADAR was the Chain Home system and it had its limitations.

 Firstly, being a static RADAR, it was limited to how much area could be covered.
 This was addressed by putting the RADARs close together around the coast and also using the Royal Observer Corps to spot the aircraft after they had flown over the coast.